Cinderella (2021 American film): Plot

+The next day, Vivian reveals her own bitter story, trying to make Ella understand that going off to pursue one's personal dreams is incompatible with love and marriage.
+Seeing the remaining glass slipper in Ella's room, she realizes she is the mystery girl the prince has been seeking, so she tries to convince her to marry Robert.
+When Ella refuses, Vivian gives her to Thomas.

-Robert's mother, Queen Beatrice, helps his father, King Rowan, understand that it will be right to let him marry a commoner.
-The king thinks of these words and allows the prince to marry his love.
-Rowan even gives him the glass slipper.
-Robert keeps searching for Ella and finds her running in the forest after she escapes from Thomas.
-They profess their love for each other and kiss.
-Ella and Robert reach the market in time to show her designs to her benefactor, who accepts them and asks Ella to travel with her.
+With the help of Queen Beatrice, King Rowan accepts that Robert wishes to marry a commoner, giving him the glass slipper as he searches for Ella.
+She, having run away from Thomas, is reunited with Robert in a forest, where they profess their love for each other and share a kiss.
+The pair reach the market in time to show her designs to her benefactor, Tatiana, who accepts them and invites Ella to travel with her.

-Robert introduces Ella to Rowan and Beatrice and informs them of their decision to travel the world.
-He knows this will ruin the plan for his future ascension to the throne, but Beatrice smiles as Rowan proudly declares that Gwen (who has repeatedly shown an interest and ability in affairs of state), will now be first in line to the throne.
-Citizens of the kingdom gather to witness the ceremony announcing the Princess' position and that Robert and Ella are in love.
+Robert introduces Ella to the king and queen, and informs them of their shared decision to travel the world.
+Though this nullifies his future ascension to the throne, Beatrice smiles as Rowan proudly names Gwen (who has repeatedly shown an interest and ability in affairs of state) first in line to the throne.
+Citizens of the kingdom gather to witness and celebrate as the royal family officially announce these developments.